filipjonckers/cabrillo-syntax-highlighting-vscode/README.md

 ## What is Amateur Radio

-Radio amateurs can be found almost in every country and in various circles.
+Radio amateurs can be found in nearly every country and from all walks of life.
-They represent a motley collection of backgrounds and professions.
-They have one thing in common: their passion for technology and for radio.
-Among them were the late King Hussein of Jordan, his fellow King Juan Carlos of Spain and the late Indian Prime Minister Rhajiv Ghandi.
-Carlos Menem, president of Argentina, also joined radio amateurs.
-But there is room for you too.
+They represent a diverse mix of backgrounds and professions, united by one common passion: a love for technology and radio.

+Among their ranks are notable figures such as the late King Hussein of Jordan; King Juan Carlos of Spain; Joe Walsh (WB6ACU), guitarist of the Eagles; Marlon Brando (FO5GJ), actor; Tim Allen (KK6OTD), actor and comedian; Julio Iglesias (EA4TD), singer; and the late Indian Prime Minister Rajiv Gandhi.
+Carlos Menem, former president of Argentina, was also a licensed amateur radio operator.

+But there’s room for you too.

 You too can become a radio amateur!
-You will then join the circle of friends of more than a million licensed radio amateurs worldwide.
+Join a global community of over a million licensed radio enthusiasts and be part of a worldwide circle of friends.

 ## Requirements